Sosol02/sdp/proposal_template.md

 1Direction

 ## Description:
-Universal planificator: given a list of things (fixed in time or not) to do/go/spend time at, generate a planning taking opening times, durations and so on into account.
+Universal scheduler: given a list of things (fixed in time or not) to do/go/spend time at, generate a planning taking opening times, durations and so on into account.

 ## Requirements: